tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 ## Example Test Results

-For comparsion purposes, here are some of the results we found during testing when tested with PyTorch 2.3.1:
+For comparison purposes, here are some of the results we found during testing when tested with PyTorch 2.3.1:

 - Accuracy could vary ~ +-0.2 from run to run.
 - `INT8` matmuls are ~2x faster than `FP16` matmuls, However, `INT8` models will have additional overhead compared to `FP16` models.
 For example, converting FP tensors to INT before INT matmul.